getivy/magento-2-hyva-compatibility/README.md

 This is a Magento 2 module template that enables you to customize Hyvä React Checkout seamlessly.
 It adds a custom Webpack configuration, so that you can extend upon the React sources of the original React Checkout module.
 In effect, this allows for kind of a parent/child theming mechanism, not for the entire Hyvä theme, but only for the specific React sources in your custom checkout.

-## Why do you need this?

-The React Checkout is a great solution for checkout page in any Magento 2 based site.
-It contains a ReactApp which constitutes the checkout page.
-When you want to use Hyvä Checkout in your site, you will eventually come to a point where you want to work on the ReactApp embedded in it.
-This means you cannot now use Hyvä Checkout directly as a composer dependency in your project.

-Currently, there are two ways to approach this issue.
-You can fork Hyvä Checkout repository and use the forked version in your project.
-You are now able to apply the customization to this forked version.
-Another approach would be setup Hyvä Checkout in the `app/code/Hyva/ReactCheckout` directory.
-In both cases, it will be difficult to get the updates in the original React Checkout repository.
-You need to manually port the changes.

-This module template helps you in this situation.
-It allows you to use the Hyvä Checkout as a composer dependency.
-You are exclusively working on this module which actually resides in the `app/code` directory.
-It allows you to edit only those React Components you really need to customize it.
-Eventually, you know which all React files you have customized.
-Hyvä Checkout is now completely separate and you can bring the updates if you need it without any headaches.

-We highly recommend going for this approach when it comes to customize Hyvä Checkout.

 ## Installation
 - Install Hyvä Checkout via composer.
 You can find more details in the [**official documentation**](https://hyva-themes.github.io/magento2-react-checkout/installation/)
 - Setup this Magento 2 module template in your project.
 We are naming the module `Esparksinc_IvyPaymentHyvaCompatibility`.